sigstore/cosign/README.md

 ### Intentionally Missing Features

-`cosign` only generates Ed25519 keys with SHA256 hashes.
+`cosign` only generates ECDSA-P256 keys and uses SHA256 hashes.
 Keys are stored in PEM-encoded PKCS8 format.
 However, you can use `cosign` to store and retrieve signatures in any format, from any algorithm.